 How to Plan Your A/B Test

-Crazy Egg makes it fast and easy to ship experiments that will help you improve your user experience.
-We do this by using the multi-armed bandit approach to A/B testing so that you can maximize your ROI.
+Planning your AB Test doesn't have to be a challenge.
+Here at Crazy Egg we developed an AB Test that makes it fast and easy to test ideas that will help you improve your user experience.
+We do this by using the Multi-Armed Bandit approach to A/B testing so that you can maximize your ROI.
 The value of our approach is that you can continue experimenting with different variants by changing copy, images, and calls-to-action, and always be assured that your website traffic will be directed to the highest converting version of your web page.

 While Crazy Egg automates the A/B testing process, it's key to plan out what you want to test before you launch a variant.
 Figure out your goals like increasing signups for a particular event, boosting trials of your software, sending increased traffic to specific pages, and/or selling more of your product.
 While our A/B testing tool allows you to iterate quickly, you can be even more targeted with your time by creating a hypothesis on how changing different elements will impact your conversion rate.

-Say that you're offering a limited-time deal and you want to maximize your conversions for time period.
+Let's say you're offering a limited-time deal and you want to maximize your conversions for a time period.
 In this instance, you could experiment with the copy on a large call-to-action button on your page.

 SIGN UP FOR 25% OFF